Introduction

 Hudson Grace (405 Bleecker Street): The go-to spot for “quiet luxury” home goods.
 Think oversized white serving platters, hotel-quality linens, and minimalist decor that makes your home feel like a chic West Village brownstone.

 Magnolia Bakery (401 Bleecker Street): While it’s technically a bakery, it’s a shopping itinerary “must.”
 Grab a cup of their world-famous banana pudding to fuel the rest of your walk.
 It’s the quintessential West Village pitstop.
+To read more about Magnolia Bakery, visit my post on the best bakeries in NYC.

 Buck Mason (329 Bleecker Street): If you’re looking for high-quality, timeless fashion, this shop specializes in “modern American classics.”
 Their t-shirts and leather jackets are neighborhood favorites for that effortless NYC look.